-All seven colleges and 45 academic departments have conducted upwards of 1,000 projects between 2007 and 2012.
-About 16,400 students have engaged in these transformative experiences to impact our region, our state, and our world.
-Below are some of the university’s featured immersive learning projects:
+All seven colleges and 45 academic departments have completed more than 1,250 projects between 2007 and 2013.
+About 20,800 students have engaged in these transformative experiences to impact our region, our state, and our world.
+Here are some of their recent accomplishments.

 Fourteen Ball State students adapted Cathy Day's Hoosier novel The Circus in Winter into an original musical that has won a series of national accolades, including honors at the National Kennedy Center American College Theater Festival and inclusion in the National Alliance for Musical Theatre's 2012 Festival of New Musicals.